kishore-rajkumar/java8-features/README.md

 The reason we have default methods in interfaces is to allow the developers to add new methods to the interfaces without affecting the classes that implements these interfaces.

+## 5. Stream

+Stream API is another new feature of java 8.
+All the classes and interfaces of this API is in the **java.util.stream package**.

+By using streams we can perform various **aggregate operations** on the data returned from **collections, arrays, Input/Output** operations.